-The NOAA Coral Reef Watch (CRW) daily 5-km satellite coral bleaching Degree Heating Week (DHW) product presented here shows accumulated heat stress, which can lead to coral bleaching and death.
+The NOAA Coral Reef Watch daily 5-km satellite coral bleaching DHW product presented here shows accumulated heat stress, which can lead to coral bleaching and death.
 The scale goes from 0 to 20 °C-weeks.
 The DHW product accumulates the instantaneous bleaching heat stress (measured by Coral Bleaching HotSpots) during the most-recent 12-week period.
 It is directly related to the timing and intensity of coral bleaching.
 Significant coral bleaching usually occurs when DHW values reach 4 °C-weeks.
-By the time DHW values reach 8 °C-weeks, widespread bleaching is likely and significant mortality can be expected.
+By the time DHW values reach 8 °C-weeks, widespread bleaching is likely and significant mortality can be expected

-Timeframe: 2013-2018, Daily data.
+Timeframe: 2013-2019 daily data

-Region/Location: Global.
+Region/Location: Global